 Meanwhile, the smaller font will contain necessary information related to the service, resulting in efficient content marketing.
-Consequently, you should ask the designing team to experiment with various ideas while making the landing page copy.
+Consequently, it would help if you asked the design team to experiment with various ideas while creating the landing page copy.

 13. Pleasure And Pain

-You need to ask - why should customers choose your site when there are so many others.
+It would be best to ask why customers should choose your site when so many others exist.
 If you answer this question, you’re on track to create a landing page that converts.

-But those who are struggling can use a combination of pleasure and pain references to make a great landing page.
-For example, rather than talking about what visitors will gain, you should throw in references about what they are likely to lose.
+However, struggling people can use a combination of pleasure and pain references to make a great landing page.
+For example, rather than talking about what visitors will gain, you should throw in concerns about what they are likely to lose.

 We have seen that combining these two aspects leads to higher conversion rates because people have an inherent fear of losing out.
 If you tell someone how they might miss out on quality service, it will encourage them to act faster than discussing the benefits.

-That’s just how the human brain thinks because everyone would want to avoid pain and thereby enrol in the campaign.
+That’s how the human brain thinks because everyone wants to avoid pain and enrol in the campaign.
 Long story short, you will have an effective landing page that converts most visitors.

 However, be careful not to make the page sound too negative; otherwise, it will drive people away.
-Something like -“you will be losing out on our maintenance service at 25% discount” should be enough.
+Something like -“You will be losing out on our maintenance service at a 25% discount” should be enough.

 14. Social Proof

 It’s no secret that the internet has many fake sites, leaving visitors in doubt about the authenticity of the web page.
-Hence, you must divulge social proof about the brand, its policies and answer queries to assure people that it is an ethical organisation.
+Hence, you must divulge social proof about the brand’s policies and answer queries to assure people that it is an ethical organisation.

-We found that all great marketing companies value customer satisfaction, therefore making it a point to focus on transparency.
-Unsurprisingly, verified landing pages often have a phone number, contact form, and an email address.
+We found that all great marketing companies value customer satisfaction, making it a point to focus on transparency.
+Unsurprisingly, verified landing pages often have a phone number, contact form, and email address.

-Among these options, users can fill out the form and connect with customer representatives to gather more knowledge.
+Users can fill out the form and connect with customer representatives to learn about these options.
 Also, it allows the company to engage in email marketing, thereby expanding its avenues to increase the conversion rate.

 Not to mention, checking on the consumer to see if they enjoyed the product helps build trust.
-In fact, you can encourage suggestions about the business to make people feel at one with the company.
+You can encourage suggestions about the business to make people feel at one with the company.

 15. Audience Experience

 No brand can hope to flourish without guaranteeing a smooth user experience.
-It is the consumers who make or break the reputation of the business, meaning you can’t afford to neglect their demands.
+Consumers make or break the business’s reputation, meaning you can’t afford to neglect their demands.

-That said, it’s challenging to strike the right balance between managing conversions, profits, and satisfying the target audience.
-So, it would help to mention stuff like a “money-back guarantee” to ensure that people invest in the product or service without any worry.
+That said, it’s challenging to strike the right balance between managing conversions and profits and satisfying the target audience.
+So, it would help to mention a “money-back guarantee” to ensure that people invest in the product or service without worry.

 Interestingly, placing the CTA option close to the guarantee statement may help drive sales and increase landing page conversions.